jasheloper/promise-animations/README.md

 <br>

-**Using arrow function with explicit return statmement and curly braces for the function body.**
+**Arrow function with explicit return statmement and curly braces for the function body.**
 ```
 firstAlice().finished
   .then( () => {